apache/incubator-taverna-site/content/download/pre-apache.md

            specific language governing permissions and limitations
            under the License.

-## Apache Taverna

-There are not yet any public releases of Apache Taverna.

-You might be interested in the [source code](/code/) of Apache Taverna, or [earlier non-Apache releases](#earlierreleases).

-### License

-Apache Taverna is distributed under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-### Planned releases

-The project is planning a staged set of releases for Apache Taverna 3.x:

- 1. taverna-language 3.0.0
- 2. taverna-command-line 3.0.0
- 3. taverna-server 3.0.0
- 4. taverna-workbench 3.0.0-alpha3
- 5. taverna.workbench 3.0.0

-## Earlier releases

 <div class="alert alert-info" role="alert"><strong>Non-Apache:</strong>
 These earlier releases were made before incubation, and are